tgpadua/aws-sec-monitor/README.md

 * Execute the script `./deploy.sh`

 ## Configure
-* Upload a file containing the accounts id to be monitored in the specified S3 bucket
+* Upload a file (default: `accounts.txt`) containing the accounts id to be monitored in the specified S3 bucket
 * Create an IAM role in each account to be monitored with the following [policy](resources/iam-switch-role-policy.json).

 ## Report Sample